dreingineer/jsFetchChartApp/README.md

 I added basic node.js functionality to serve multiple static files - July 29, 2020.

+Use NeDB as database for this mini app, initial functionalities are get and post - August 1, 2020.
-Added "develop" branch as development environment - August 1, 2020.
+Added "develop" branch for development environment - August 1, 2020.